 Even without complications, recovery from heart bypass surgery can take six to 12 weeks.
 That’s the least amount of time it takes for your breastbone to heal.
 During this time, you should avoid heavy exertion.
 Limit physical activity as much as possible, and don’t lift objects over 10 pounds.
 Also, you shouldn’t drive until you get approval from your doctor.

 Your doctor will likely recommend cardiac rehabilitation.
 This will involve a regimen of carefully monitored physical activity and occasional stress tests to see how your heart is healing.

 Tell your doctor about any lasting pain or discomfort during your follow-up appointments.
 You should also call your doctor if you experience:

 - redness or discharge around the incision

 A bypass can fix a blocked artery, but you may need to change some habits to prevent future heart disease.
-Talk to your doctor about dietary and other lifestyle changes to follow after surgery.
+The best surgery outcomes are observed in individuals that make healthy lifestyle changes.
+Talk to your doctor about dietary and other lifestyle changes to make after surgery.